nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 np-ipa02                A       10.200.0.231
 ```

+!!! note "nsupdates"
     Note that AD can send nsupdates to a DNS server if given the permissions.
 As of
     this writing, FreeIPA does not do this, which is why DNS delegation is recommended.

 ## Server Setup